Gilroy, California: Geography

+According to the United States Census Bureau, the city has a total area of 16.5 sqmi, of which 0.06% is water.

-Primary contributors to environmental noise include U.S. Route 101, El Camino Real, Leavesley Road and other major arterials.
+Primary contributors to environmental noise include U.S. Route 101, Monterey Road, Leavesley Road and other major arterials.
 The number of people exposed to sound levels above 60 CNEL is approximately 4,000.

 Climate

 Due to the moderating influence of the Pacific Ocean, Gilroy experiences a warm Mediterranean climate (Köppen Csb, bordering on Csa).
 Temperatures range from an average midsummer maximum of 32.3 C to an average midwinter low of 0.9 C. Average annual precipitation is 480 mm, and the summer months are typically dry.
 Snowfall is rare; occurring approximately once every 20 years, it is light and short-lived.
 Summer months are characterized by coastal fog which arrives from the ocean around 10 p.m. and dissipates the next morning by 10 a.m.
 During summer afternoons, the maritime influence lowers and, as a result, Gilroy is much more prone to heat waves than nearby geographical areas to its north and west.
 Winter months have many sunny and partly cloudy days, with frequent breaks between rainstorms.
 The local terrain is not conducive to tornadoes, severe windstorms, or thunderstorms.
 The local climate supports chaparral and grassland biomes, with stands of live oak at higher elevations.

 Average temperatures in December, the coldest month, are a maximum of 60.4 °F and a minimum of 37.0 °F. Average temperatures in August, the hottest month, are a maximum of 87.2 °F and a minimum of 54.4 °F. There are an average of 7.7 days with highs of 100 F or higher and an average of 16.1 days with lows of 32 F or lower.
 The record high temperature of 115 F occurred on July 15, 1972.
 The record low temperature of 17 F occurred on December 22–24, 1990.

 There are an average of 55.0 days with measurable precipitation.
 The wettest year was 1983 with 37.76 in and the driest year was 1977 and 2007, both with 11.17 in.
 The most rainfall in one month was 14.64 in in January 1914.